What Every Woman Wants (1954 film)

 What Every Woman Wants is a 1954 British comedy film directed by Maurice Elvey and starring William Sylvester, Elsie Albiin, Brenda De Banzie and Patric Doonan, as well as featuring Brian Rix and Prunella Scales.
-It was based on a play Relations Are Best Apart by Edwin Lewis and was shot at Walton Studios outside London.
+It was based on the play Relations Are Best Apart by Edwin Lewis and was shot at Walton Studios outside London.
 The film's sets were designed by the art director John Stoll.

 Plot

 At a time of a housing shortage just after World War II, a newly married couple, Mark and Jane, have to live with Jane's parents and extended family in a small, overcrowded terrace house in the English Midlands.